 The best technologies for ERP implementation

 The choice of technology arises from the size of a company you run.
-In Belitsoft we offer PHP for small and mid-sized businesses, Java or .NET for larger companies.
+At Belitsoft, we provide PHP solutions for small and mid-sized businesses, and Java or .NET solutions for larger companies.
+If your project specifically requires Java expertise, you also have the option to hire dedicated Java developers from our skilled team.hire dedicated java developers

 Developing a desktop application for a Football Federation we’ve chosen .NET - as a prevalent technology - accompanied by C# and PHP.